Angel-125/Pathfinder/GameData/WildBlueIndustries/Buffalo/Readme.txt

 ---REVISION HISTORY---

+2.0.5
+- WBT Update
+- Added the V-22 Buffalo Wings development aircraft to the SampleCraft/Ships/SPH folder.
+It is properly balanced for VTOL flight.

 2.0 Buffalo Wings

 The Buffalo Modular Space Exploration Vehicle (MSEV) is designed for a wide variety of environments.
 While previous releases focused upon rover and spacecraft components, this release introduces Buffalo's aircraft components; now you can fly the Buffalo to various destinations!